vermaparul85/Python-Projects/Beginners-Projects/Guessing-Game/README.md

 4. When the player's guess equals the number, it tells them, they've guessed correctly *and* how many guesses it took!

 # Project 2 - Carnival Game
-This program depicts the carnival game of guessing which cup has the Red Ball
+* This program depicts the carnival game of guessing which cup has the Red Ball.